feedonomics/LINK_feedonomics/README.md

 3.Add int_feedonomics` to the Business Manager site path.

-4.Import metadata present in metadata folder by zipping the metadata folder in site import export section.
+4.Import jobs and services present in metadata folder by zipping the metadata folder.Import the zipped folder in site import export section.

 5.You should now be ready to configure the JOBs and export them.

-6. Follow the documentation Feedomics Commerce LINK Integration Documentation present in documentation folder for detailed steps.
+6.Follow the documentation Feedonomics Commerce LINK Integration Documentation present in documentation folder for detailed steps.